tomahg/Gulla.Episerver.SqlStudio/README.md

 ## Usage

 This addon will let you query the database directly from the Optimizely/Episerver user interface.
-The result set can be exported to Excel, CSV or PDF.
+The result set can be exported to Excel, CSV, or PDF.

 Enter your query and execute it with the execute button - or hit F5, just like in Microsoft SQL Management Studio.